 One-way trip or want to see even more?

-You can do a one way Spaceships campervan hire, picking up in Sydney and dropping off at our Bryon Bay depot.
-But it’s so good, and there is so much to see, you could also turn around and head back south to Sydney, and catch up on all the things you missed on the way up.
+You can do this #spaceshipsroadtrip from Sydney to Bryon Bay, but there is so much to see.
+You can easily turn around and head back south to Sydney, and catch up on all the things you missed on the way up.